 Kids are not getting tested because the majority of people think it’s not “their” problem.

-Even with 1 in 3 American kids (children under the age of 18) today likely having had a BLL of 2.5 or higher at some point in their childhood (link), thanks to more than 100 years of industry influence shaping societal perceptions and impacting policymaking around the issue — there is a pervasive cultural myth [perpetuated by the “creative” framing of the narrative and numbers shared publicly by the CDC] that just a small percentage of children are exposed — and that there is a certain “demographic” – correlative of a subgroup of children who are more likely to be exposed to Lead (certain “others“, whose children are “at risk“…poor children; or children of color; or children living in sub-standard, dilapidated, or poorly-maintained housing, etc).
+Even with 1 in 3 American kids (children under the age of 18) today likely having had a BLL of 2.5 or higher at some point in their childhood (link), thanks to more than 100 years of industry influence shaping societal perceptions and impacting policymaking around the issue — there is a pervasive cultural myth (perpetuated by the “creative” framing of the narrative and numbers shared publicly by the CDC) that just a small percentage of children are exposed — and that there is a certain “demographic” correlative of a subgroup of children who are more likely to be exposed to Lead (certain “others,” whose children are “at risk,” referring to poor children, children of color, children living in sub-standard, dilapidated, or poorly-maintained housing, etc).

-These myths (along with the myths that Lead only affects children below a certain age; or children whose parents are “uneducated,” “ignorant”, or who “do not practice sufficient housecleaning”, or are otherwise somehow neglectful; or that “a child would have to eat paint chips” to be poisoned) were actually created and promulgated by the Lead industry.
-My film discusses this in depth (link below.)
+These myths (along with the myths that Lead only affect children below a certain age, or children whose parents are “uneducated,” “ignorant,” or who “do not practice sufficient housecleaning,” or are otherwise somehow neglectful, or that “a child would have to eat paint chips” to be poisoned) were actually created and promulgated by the Lead industry.
+My film discusses this in-depth (see a link to it below).

-- … so that children are finally protected from being poisoned BEFORE this preventable tragedy befalls them and their family (maybe a generation or two from now?)
+- … So children are finally protected from being poisoned BEFORE this preventable tragedy befalls them and their family (maybe a generation or two from now)?

-My response to this conundrum: three things I am personally doing that seem to be making a difference:
+My response to this conundrum is three things I am personally doing that seem to be making a difference:

 - Test consumer goods and share those results freely with the public.
 If someone sees that their dishes or other cherished personal items have unsafe levels of Lead, they may be motivated to dig deeper into the issue and learn more about the concern.

-- Help people to understand why and how this impacts them personally.
-I’m doing this through my blog, my film and my social media channels and inviting others — especially those working in public agencies — to use these same tools to reach more families.
+- Help people understand why and how this impacts them personally.
+I’m doing this through my website, my film, my social media channels, and inviting others — especially those working in public agencies — to use these same tools to reach more families.

-Through these compelling engaging channels, families get the information they need that then encourages them (inspires them) to get their children (& home & water & schools & soil) tested.
+Through these compelling engaging channels, families get the information they need that then encourages them (inspires them) to get their children (and home, water, schools, and soil) tested.

 Some additional links that I promised to share with the reporter:

-- My earlier post about the Lead industry using systemic racism to their advantage.
+- My earlier article about the Lead industry using systemic racism to their advantage.

 - The link to a free, fine-cut screener of my entire film (for readers who have not watched it yet).

-- My post about how much Lead in dust it takes to poison a child; the “sugar packet” example.
+- My article about how much Lead in dust it takes to poison a child, which includes the “sugar packet” example.

-- A terrific (& incredibly well-researched) article from 2007 (shared on my blog with permission) about the impact of low-level Lead-exposure on children.
+- A terrific (and incredibly well-researched) article from 2007 (shared on my site with permission) about the impact of low-level Lead exposure on children.

 Not “my” information!
 Not “my” ideas!

-Another important point I shared with the reporter during this interview yesterday is that most of the thoughts and ideas and correlative concerns about Lead that I share on my blog are not “my opinions”; they are not “my” ideas.
-Most of the ideas, concepts and conclusions I share are not even “new” — they reflect the contemporary consensus – based on indisputable facts – among the top scientists, historians, epidemiologists and other researchers in the fields related to childhood Lead-poisoning prevention.
+Another important point I shared with the reporter during this interview yesterday is that most of the thoughts, ideas, and correlative concerns about Lead that I share on my website are not “my opinions” or “my” ideas.
+Most of the ideas, concepts, and conclusions I share are not even “new” — they reflect the contemporary consensus based on indisputable facts among the top scientists, historians, epidemiologists, and other researchers in the fields related to childhood Lead poisoning prevention.

-An important goal of my blog (and my advocacy work as a whole) is to give scientific findings and ideas and this research a broader audience, to bring public attention to these important ideas and facts when (in most instances) the press hasn’t historically jumped at the opportunity.
-Everything I share on this blog is solidly backed by science (unless I explicitly state that a particular bit of information in a particular article has not been well-studied yet, and that it merits further study.)
+An important goal of LeadSafeMama.com (and my advocacy work as a whole) is to give scientific findings and ideas and this research a broader audience, to bring public attention to these important ideas and facts when (in most instances) the press hasn’t historically jumped at the opportunity.
+Everything I share on this site is solidly backed by science (unless I explicitly state that a particular bit of information in a particular article has not been well-studied yet but that merits further study).

 Thanks for being here.
-Thanks for reading and sharing my posts.
-As always – if anyone has any questions please let me know and I will do my best to answer them personally as soon as I have a moment.
+Thanks for reading and sharing this work.
+As always, if anyone has any questions please let me know and I will do my best to answer them personally as soon as I have a moment.